ieee-ensias/IEEEXtreme-14.0/README.md

 :star: Starring the repo is also a contribution :wink: !

-Please consider contributing to it if your code is optimized or written in another language and you think it could help the Open Source Community.
+Please consider contributing if your code is optimized or written in another language and you think it could help the Open Source Community.
 If you are looking to contribute and it's the first time you do, this tutorial: [First Contribution](https://github.com/firstcontributions/first-contributions) will help you !